Top 10 Darkest Episodes of SpongeBob SquarePants

 6 Spongehenge

-Welcome to Spongehenge, a large assortment of kitchen-sponge shaped statues that literally whistle in the wind.
-Their whistling is known to attract jellyfish, just like their creator's.
-Speaking of their creator, he was a young man who ended up chased away from civilization and all the things he loved by the jellyfish, who are just too attracted to his whistling pores to let him go.
-So he spends years, decades, building an army of statues, so that while the jellyfish were distracted, he could return to all the things he loved...only to find it was too late.
-But he was still pretty lucky...
+Welcome to Spongehenge, a large assortment of sponge-shaped statues that literally whistle in the wind.
+Their whistling attracts jellyfish, just like their creator's pores do.
+Speaking of their creator, he was a young man chased away from civilization and everything he loved by jellyfish, who were too attracted to his whistling to leave him alone.

 7 SpongeBob vs. The Patty Gadget

-This episode is actually darker in the core than it is on the surface.
-The episode is about Squidward bringing a giant patty-cooking machine to work one day, with Krabs amazed at its productivity.
-And best of all, he doesn't have to pay it a thing!
-But when SB realizes his job is at risk, he quickly sets out to keep this over-sized hunk of scrap from taking his job.
-He succeeds...and seemingly loses his life in the process.
+This episode is actually darker in its core than it appears on the surface.
+It's about Squidward bringing a giant patty-cooking machine to work one day, and Krabs is amazed at its productivity.
+Best of all, he doesn't have to pay it anything!
+But when SpongeBob realizes his job is at risk, he quickly sets out to stop this oversized hunk of scrap from taking his place.
+He succeeds... and seemingly loses his life in the process.

-Of course, it's all played for laughs, and because this is a light-hearted children's show, SpongeBob is, of course, still alive by the end.
-Still though, you have to admit, it's a subtle, yet obvious nod towards the past and present Industrial Ages...
+Of course, it's all played for laughs, and because this is a light-hearted children's show, SpongeBob is still alive by the end.
+Still, it's a subtle yet obvious nod to the Industrial Age - past and present.

 8 Spongebob vs. The Big One

-And now, they're going to have to go it alone, in places they've never been before, with limited resources (and intellect).
-A lighter way of saying, "hopelessly lost".
+Now, they're going to have to make it on their own, in places they've never been before, with limited resources (and intellect).
+A lighter way of saying, "hopelessly lost."

 9 Shanghaied

-While this episode is certainly more light-hearted and funny than most of the episodes on this list, TCC can still see the darkness underneath.
-Three guys who get lured into being abducted, a [literal] monster who wants to make them all his slaves, and the consequences should they not listen...sounds a lot like trafficking to me.
-Also, let's not forget the alternate two endings (definitely SUPER dark).
+While this episode is certainly more light-hearted and funny than most on this list, the darkness underneath is still apparent.
+Three guys are lured into being abducted, a [literal] monster wants to make them all his slaves, and the consequences if they don't listen...
+It sounds a lot like trafficking to me.
+Also, let's not forget the alternate two endings - definitely super dark.

-Though you have to admit, any part where Patrick's speaking is inherently funny.
-Especially..."LEE-LEE-LEE-LEE-LEE! "
+Though you have to admit, any part where Patrick is speaking is inherently funny.
+Especially..."LEE-LEE-LEE-LEE-LEE!"

 10 Sailor Mouth

-And now, let's take a look at the least dark entry on this list (at least in TCC's opinion).
-It did, of course, make the list due to the incessant swearing (which is thankfully censored by dolphin chirps and foghorns).
-Truth in television, it shows how SB learns a bad word, says a bad word, spreads a bad word, and pays for a bad word.
+And now, let's take a look at the least dark entry on this list (at least in my opinion).
+It made the list due to the incessant swearing, which is thankfully censored by dolphin chirps and foghorns.
+In "Sailor Mouth," SpongeBob learns a bad word, says a bad word, spreads the bad word, and pays for it.

-Of course, the darkest thing about this episode was the fact that the cast actually WAS swearing (it was just censored out with "bleeps" later on).
+The darkest thing about this episode is the fact that the cast was actually swearing - it was just censored with bleeps later on.

 The Contenders